yugabyte/jepsen/yugabyte/README.md

 - `multi-key-acid` - concurrent writes to 2 different keys with the same value and reads.
 - `counter` - concurrent counter increments.
 - `bank` - concurrent transfers between rows of a shared table.
-- `bank-multitable` - like bank, but across different tables.

 YCQL-specific tests:

 - `set-index` - like set, but reads from a small pool of indices

+YSQL-specific tests:

+- `bank-multitable` - like bank, but across different tables.

 #### Nemeses